-Hot, flavorful, and smoky, with a kick of spice, this smoked chili is the perfect meal to warm you up on a cold day.
+Hot, flavorful, and smoky, with a kick of spice, this Smoked Chili Recipe is the perfect meal to warm you up on a cold day.
 Top it with cheese or sour cream to cut back the heat and add a little creaminess to the dish.

 Ground Beef - I use ground chuck roast beef.
 It is full of flavor.
-Smoking it before you put it into the chili pot, allows some of the excess grease to melt away.
-You could also go with ground turkey if you are a little more health conscious.
-Either way, this will produce a great-tasting chili.
+Smoking it before you put it into the chili pot allows some of the excess grease to melt away.
+Smoked ground beef is awesome in chili.

-Tomatoes - Just quarter your whole tomatoes.
-Cut any smaller, they will shrink and could fall through the grill grates on your smoker as they cook.
+Tomatoes - Quarter whole tomatoes.
 We will dice them up nicely after they are smoked.

 Onions - Onions add great flavor and texture to any soup, stew, or chili.
 Halve or quarter the onions to allow for easy smoking.

-Sweet Bell Peppers - The sweet bell pepper is a delicious and nutritious vegetable that can be enjoyed in many different ways.
-Remove the stems and seeds.
-If you are using large sweet peppers, cut them into quarters.
+Sweet Bell Peppers - If you are using large sweet peppers, cut them into quarters.
 Small sweet peppers can be halved.

 Seasoning - I use a simple chili seasoning made up of chili powder, garlic powder, salt, and black pepper.

-Black Beans - Black beans are a type of legume that is often used in chili.
-They are a good source of protein and fiber, and they can help to make chili more filling and satisfying.
-Black beans can also help to give chili a richer flavor and texture.
+Black Beans - Black beans can also help to give chili a richer flavor and texture.
 You can also use red kidney beans or a combination of them.
-Beans are a required ingredient for a classic chili.

 How to Make Smoked Chili

-Step One - Use the seasoning to season your meat and veggies.
-Form the beef into large patties or meatballs.
+Use the seasoning to season your meat and veggies.
+Form the beef into large patties, a loaf shape, or a large meatball or two.
 Place beef, onions, peppers, garlic, and tomatoes onto the smoker.
 Smoke at 200°F for 60 to 75 minutes.
 The goal here is to flavor these ingredients, build a light bark on the beef and slowly break down the vegetables.
 You don't want the beef to get much higher than 125ºF.

 What type of smoker is best for making smoked chili?

-Step Two - Remove meat and vegetables from the smoker.
-Cut the vegetables into a large dice.
+Remove meat and vegetables from the smoker.
+Cut the bell pepper, tomato, garlic, and onion into a large dice.
 Cut them on a cutting board that will allow you to retain the juice.
 You want to make sure that all of that flavor makes it into the chili.

-Step Three - Heat up a cast iron dutch oven on your grill, or use a large stock pot on your stove.
+Heat up a cast iron dutch oven on your grill, or use a large stock pot on your stove.
 Give it a quick coat with olive oil and place the smoked beef into the dutch oven.
-Break up the beef with a spoon and finish browning it.
+Break up the ground meat with a spoon and finish browning it.
 Then add diced vegetables and juices and the remaining ingredients.
 Give it a good stir and then cover and allow it to simmer for about 30 minutes, stirring occasionally.

 Variations

-Veggies - Chili is a great dish to sneak some extra veggies into.
-Add corn, chopped zucchini, or even spinach.
+- Veggies - Chili is a great dish to sneak some extra veggies into.
+Add corn, chopped zucchini, green bell pepper, or even spinach.

-Spices - Want more of a Mexican vibe?
+- Spices - Want more of a Mexican vibe?
 Add cumin and oregano.
 Add cayenne pepper for more heat.
 To boost the onion flavor add onion powder.
 Want it more garlicy?
 Add some garlic powder.
 The options are endless.
+More heat?
+Smoke a jalapeño or poblano.

 Common Questions

 Smoked Chili is most easily served in a bowl as a hearty stew on a cold day.
-You can also use it as a flavorful topping for a baked potato, Top chili with cheese, sour cream, fresh cilantro, or diced tomatoes with red chili flakes.
+You can also use it as a flavorful topping for a baked potato.

 What can I do with leftover smoked chili?

-Smoked chili is easy to reheat.
+Chili is easy to reheat.
 It will stay well in an airtight container in the refrigerator for up to four days.
 You can also put it in a resealable bag once it is cool and freeze it for an easy future meal.
 This will keep well in the freezer for 12 months.
+You can also use leftover chili in our Chili Cheese Cream Cheese Dip!

 Equipment